-Google Calendar is a web-based scheduling and time management platform integrated into Google Workspace and available for free with personal Google accounts.
-It synchronizes across devices, integrates deeply with Gmail and Google Meet, and provides features for event creation, reminders, sharing, appointment scheduling, and productivity analytics.
-The platform serves individuals, teams, and organizations as a central hub for managing time, coordinating meetings, and tracking availability.
-Understanding its layered feature set—from quick natural language event creation to advanced delegation and automation—transforms it from a simple date tracker into a strategic tool for protecting focus, respecting working boundaries, and maximizing schedule efficiency.
+Google Calendar is a web-based scheduling and time management platform integrated into Google Workspace and available free with any personal Google account.
+It synchronizes across devices, integrates deeply with Gmail, Google Meet, and Gemini AI, and serves individuals and organizations as the central hub for managing time, coordinating meetings, and tracking availability.
+In 2026, Gemini AI has been woven deeply into Calendar — from one-click meeting time suggestions to natural language event management via the Gemini app.
+Understanding its layered feature set—from quick event creation to AI-powered scheduling, delegation, and automation—transforms it from a simple date tracker into a strategic productivity tool.

 What This Cheat Sheet Covers